 When is Born to Kill on Channel 4?

-Born To Kill begins on Channel 4 on Thursday, April 20 at 10pm.
+Born To Kill episode 2 airs on Channel 4 at 9pm on Thursday, April 27th.
 Series record the show your BT box now.

 Missed an episode?
 Catch up on BT TV via the All 4 app.